 The accompanying consolidated financial statements have been prepared assuming that the Company will continue as a going concern.
-As described in Note 2 to the consolidated financial statements, the Company incurred a net loss of \$9,838,317 for the year ended March 31, 2015, had an accumulated deficit of \$19,423,451 at March 31, 2015 and the Company expects to incur further losses in the development of its business.
+As described in Note 2 to the consolidated financial statements, the Company incurred a net loss of \$8,894,555 for the year ended March 31, 2015, had an accumulated deficit of \$18,479,689 at March 31, 2015 and the Company expects to incur further losses in the development of its business.
 These conditions raise substantial doubt about the Company's ability to continue as a going concern.
 Management's plans in regard to these matters are also described in Note 2.
 The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.

-/s/ BDO CANADA LLP
+Is I BDO CANADA LLP

-Chartered Professional Accountants
+Chartered Accountants

-Vancouver, Canada June 21, 2015 (except Note 12, which is as of January 11, 2016)
+Vancouver, Canada June 21, 2015

-BDO Canada LLP, a Canadian limited liability partnership, is a member of BDO International Limited, a UK company limited by guarantee, and forms part of the international BDO network of independent member firms.
+800 Canada LLF, a Canadian limited liability partnership, it a member of 800 international Limited, a LK company limited by guarantee, and forms part of the